Nzinga of Ndongo and Matamba: Death and succession

 During the 1660s (specifically after a period of serious illness in 1657) Nzinga grew increasingly concerned about who would succeed her as ruler of Ndongo and Matamba.
 She feared that her death would lead to a succession crisis, which would cause her Christian conversions to be undone, and spark renewed Portuguese aggression.
 To ensure the transition would be smooth, she appointed her sister Kambu as her heir, forgoing any of the traditional Mbundu elections.
 However, she grew increasingly concerned that her sister's husband, Nzinga a Mona, was growing too powerful.
-Nzinga a Mona was a skilled soldier who was raised in the Imbangala tradition, and while he had been a lifelong soldier in Nzingha's army, in his older age he increasingly came into conflict with Nzinga.
+Nzinga a Mona was a skilled soldier who was raised in the Imbangala tradition, and while he had been a lifelong soldier in Nzinga's army, in his older age he increasingly came into conflict with Nzinga.
 She feared that Nzinga Mona's adherence to Imbangala tradition would destabilize the new, Christian kingdom she had established.

 In October 1663, Nzinga fell ill with infection in her throat and became bedridden.
 By December of that year the infection had spread to her lungs, and Nzinga died in her sleep on the morning of 17 December.
 She was buried with great aplomb in accordance with Catholic and Mbundu traditions.
 Ceremonies were held across Matamba and in Luanda, where both the Portuguese and Mbundu populations held services in her honor.

 Following Nzinga's death, her sister Kambu (more commonly known as Barbara or Dona Barbara) assumed the throne.